 Instructions

 Step 1) - Preparing the Caprese Pasta Salad is quick and easy.
-Let's see.
-First wash the tomatoes.
-Cut them and remove the seeds.
-Then cut the pulp into pieces and collect them in a mesh colander.
-Salt them a little and let drain their water for about 10 minutes.
-This step is necessary so that the tomatoes do not release their water while you are seasoning the pasta.
+First wash, halve and seed the tomatoes.
+Dice and place in a colander.
+Sprinkle with a little salt and let them drain for about 10 minutes.
+This helps remove excess water, preventing the pasta salad from becoming watery later.

-Step 3) - While you are waiting for those 10 minutes, in a large pot bring abundant salted water to a boil.
-Remenber you need 1 liter of water with 10 g (1 teaspoon) of coarse salt per 100 g of dry pasta.
-Pour the pasta and cook following the cooking times described on the package.
+Step 3) - In the meantime, bring a large pot of salted water to a boil—use 1 liter (~4 cups) of water and 10 grams (1 teaspoon) of coarse salt for every 100 grams (3.5 oz) of dry pasta.
+Cook the pasta according to the time instructions on the package.

-Step 5) - Now add the tomatoes, mozzarella and basil leaves coarsely broken with your hands.
-Season with 2 tablespoons of extra virgin olive oil and mix.
-Let it rest in a cool place for about 15 minutes, so that it takes on flavor.
+Step 5) - Add the drained tomatoes and mozzarella to the cooled pasta.
+Tear a few fresh basil leaves by hand and toss them in.
+Drizzle with another 2 tablespoons of extra virgin olive oil and gently mix.
+Let the salad rest in a cool place for about 15 minutes to allow the flavors to blend.

-Complete with freshly ground black pepper and if you like a few drops of balsamic vinegar.
-Caprese pasta salad is ready!
-Mix well and serve!
+Finish with freshly ground black pepper and, if desired, a few drops of balsamic vinegar.
+Your Caprese Pasta Salad is ready—give it a final stir and serve!

 YOU MUST ALSO READ: